ardaguclu/k-mcp/README.md

 ### Motivation

-Traditional MCP servers mirror kubectl's interactive patterns with a 1:1 mapping of function calls.
+Current MCP servers mirror kubectl's interactive patterns with a 1:1 mapping of function calls.
 For example, troubleshooting a failing application requires multiple separate calls: first list pods, then get logs for specific pods, then describe those pods for additional details.
 While this step-by-step approach works well for human operators using CLI tools, it creates inefficient back-and-forth communication when working with AI agents.

 AI agents excel when they can gather comprehensive context in fewer operations.
 Instead of multiple granular calls, they benefit from intelligent tool functions that automatically collect related datasets and return complete information in a single response.